Honors and Awards

 Graduate Level Honors and Awards

-Each year the College of Graduate and Continuing Education recognizes the outstanding work of graduate students in its various programs.
+Each year the University of Scranton recognizes the outstanding work of graduate students in its various programs.

 At Graduate Commencement, the student with the highest GPA in each Graduate Program is honored with the Outstanding Student Award.

 Faculty in the Graduate Programs also nominate up to 10% of the students in their program for inclusion in Who's Who in American Colleges and Universities.
 Faculty are asked to nominate students "whose academic standing, participation in extracurricular activities, and community service are superior in nature."

 Undergraduate students served by Graduate and Continuing Education Services are eligible for the same academic honors and awards as other undergraduate students, as well as some awards unique to our College.